-FP Markets is regulated by the Australian Securities and Investments Commission (ASIC) and operates under an Australian Financial Services Licence (AFSL) – number 286354.
+FP Markets is regulated by the CySEC and Australian Securities and Investments Commission (ASIC) and operates under an Australian Financial Services Licence (AFSL) – number 286354.
 AFSL holders, such as FP Markets, must meet many ongoing obligations.
 The documentation required to open a live account is an indication of the hoops that need to be jumped through before clients can be on-boarded.

 On the subject of client security, it is worth noting that trading accounts are not covered by negative balance protection.
 Negative balance protection is a tool that limits trader losses to the funds in their account.
 Once it’s gone, it’s gone, but there is no liability transferred to an individual’s personal assets should there be further trading losses that take the account balance into negative territory.
 This kind of protection is increasingly popular as it ensures the platform shares some of the risk relating to positions held in the market.
 It might be that a broker operating negative balance protection closes out a client’s positions during volatile markets, but this may be preferable to having a loss in excess of the initial capital you put up to trade.